apostrophecms/apostrophe-documentation/docs/core-concepts/reusable-content-pieces/reusable-content-with-pieces.md

 ::: tip
 You can use the [Apostrophe CLI](/docs/getting-started/apostrophe-cli.md).
 To generate the initial pieces module structure.
-You could skip a few steps below if you have it installed by running `apos create-piece person` (see the note in the link above about pluralization).
+You could skip a few steps below if you have it installed by running `apos add piece person` (see the note in the link above about pluralization).
 The following information is still worth reviewing to understand what this does for you.
 :::